 Bite and Grip Development

-However, bite training is not as easy as some people think.
-Teaching a dog how to bite should be taken seriously, as it can have drastic effects on both you and your dog.
+However, training for bite exercises is not as easy as some people think.
+Teaching young dogs how to bite should be taken seriously, as it can have drastic effects on both you and your dogs as they grow older.

 Bite Protection During Training